 STEPHANIE HOROWITZ, AIA CPHC

 As Managing Director of ZeroEnergy Design, Stephanie orchestrates projects that range from net-zero energy workspaces to Passive House certified homes.
 She believes that great design should enhance the value of each place, be long-lasting, and make optimal utility of both space and energy.
-Recently awarded Boston Home Magazine's Best Green Architect, her work has garnered a design award from the Boston Society of Architects as well as Citation for Sustainable Design.
+Recently awarded Boston Home Magazine's Best Sustainable Architect, her work has garnered a design award from the Boston Society of Architects as well as Citation for Sustainable Design.
 Her designs have appeared in notable publications such as Architectural Record, Design New England, New England Home and The New York Times.
-In addition to her role at ZED, Stephanie serves on the Massachusetts Design Selection Board as the AIA of Massachusetts' representative and is a founding board member of Passive House New England.
+In addition to her role at ZED, Stephanie served on the Massachusetts Design Selection Board as the AIA of Massachusetts' representative and is a founding board member and President of Passive House Massachusetts.
 She holds a Bachelor of Architecture from Cornell University.
-Stephanie is a Certified Passive House Consultant and a Registered Architect in Massachusetts, Rhode Island, Maine, New Hampshire, Connecticut, North Carolina, and New Jersey.
+Stephanie is a Certified Passive House Consultant and a Registered Architect in Massachusetts, Rhode Island, Maine, New Hampshire, Connecticut, and New Jersey.

 JORDAN GOLDMAN, CPHC LEED AP